grant76/grant76.github.io/index.md

+## Sound Sleep

+### Project Idea

+Studying sound's impact on sleep quality.

+### Proposal

+Implementing a machine learning algorithm to determine optimal ambient noise levels to improve sleep.

+### Inputs and Tests

+- Environmental Input
+  - Volume and type of sounds

+- Machine Learning Input:
+  - Magnitude and frequency of ambient noise
+  - Movement of participant before and during sleep
+  - Time required to fall asleep
+  - Sleep quality

+### Methods and Observations

+- Subject individuals to different types of sounds and at different volumes.
+Research sleep quality papers.
+- Track individual’s movement through IMU sensors on Arduino Nano 33 BLE Sense.
+- Measure noise levels of the sleeping environment using Arduino’s microphone.
+- Use a neural network on Arduino to predict ideal noise levels.
+- Train the neural network with data collected from the Arduino’s sensors.

+### Outputs and Metrics

+- Sensor Output:
+  -Time taken to fall asleep
+  - Frequency and magnitude of movement

+- User Output:
+  - Quality of sleep

+- ML Output:
+  - Noise level that maximizes quality of sleep

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/grant76/grant76.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.